- The easiest and fastest way in which you can remotely control another computer is by using TeamViewer.

 - Afterwards, select List of processes excluded from scanning and pick up the .exe TeamViewer executable file and Allow its access.

-- Save your changes and reboot your Windows 10 system in the end.
+- Reboot your Windows 10 system in the end.

 - Now you should be able to use TeamViewer without experiencing further issues.